DigvijayDheer/30-Days-of-JavaScript/1. Create Hello World Function/Readme.md

 Explanation:

-Any arguments could be passed to the function, but it should still always return the string "Hello World".
+Any arguments could be passed to the function, but it should still always return the string `Hello World`.

 ## Constraints

-- The length of `args` array is in the range [0, 10].
+- The length of `args` array is in the `range [0, 10]`.